anton-k/processing-for-haskell/README.md

 You can find that many functions are already implemented.
 But some are not.
 The processing-for-haskell is far from completion, but still you  can write some cool graphics with it.
 Hope you enjoy it.
-You can read and execute the examples (see the directory  in the source code `examples`).
+You can read and execute the examples (see the directory `examples` in the source code).

-### Differences with Processing
+### Surprises for seasoned processingers

 * In Processing we can write animation and accumulate the pictures on the screen if we not redraw it with background.
 In Haskell right now we can only use animation mode.
 The accumulation of pictures is not reliable.

+	We  can emulate the desired behavior by accumulating state.
+	We can create a list of objects to draw and re-render all of them on each step.

+* In Haskell library the `draw` is split to two functions.
+One for drawing (`procDraw`) and another one fro state update (`procUpdate`).

+* `strokeWidth` is not yet implemented properly.
+	So it's better to use circles in place of big points and rectangles or quads in place of weighty lines.